ITSW 3173 D287 Java Frameworks

 This is incorrect because the correct description of a Collection is provided in option D.

-• To store elements in a sorted order
+• When elements need to be accessed in a specific order

 Explanation